Physics-Gated Visual Prediction of MARFE on the HL-3 Tokamak: Method

-For clarity, a comprehensive list of all symbols and their corresponding descriptions is provided in Table~\ref{tab:notations_appendix} in Appendix.
-For each plasma discharge (shot), we collect two types of heterogeneous time-series data: visual diagnostics data and zero-dimensional (0-D) plasma parameters.
-The visual diagnostics data consists of time-series images captured by a CCD camera.
+For clarity, a comprehensive list of all symbols and their corresponding descriptions is provided in Table~\ref{tab:notations_appendix} in \ref{app:notation}.
+For each plasma discharge (\emph{shot}), we collect two types of heterogeneous time-series data: visual diagnostics data and zero-dimensional (0-D) plasma parameters.
+The visual diagnostic data consist of sequential image \emph{frame}s captured by a CCD camera.
 These image sequences, with a resolution of $640 \times 360$ pixels, serve as the primary source for identifying the spatial location and estimating the morphology and intensity of MARFEs.
 The 0-D parameters are a set of high-frequency scalar diagnostic signals characterizing the global macroscopic state of the plasma, including environmental and plasma shape parameters.
-Particularly, environmental parameters cover the core electron density ($n_e$), core electron temperature ($T_e$), internal inductance ($l_i$), external gas puffing rate (GAS), and injection power from major auxiliary heating systems, including ECRH, LHCD, and neutral beam injection (NBI).
+The plasma-state, actuator, and equilibrium-reconstructed parameters cover the real-time core-point electron density and temperature ($n_e$ and $T_e$, both from Thomson scattering), internal inductance ($l_i$), external gas puffing rate (GAS), and injection power from major auxiliary heating systems, including ECRH, LHCD, and neutral beam injection (NBI).
 Plasma shape parameters include the plasma major radius (R), minor radius (a), vertical position (Z), elongation ($\kappa$), and upper/lower triangularity ($\delta_{u}, \delta_{l}$).
 These signals are sampled or resampled at $\Delta t=2$\,ms and strictly time-aligned with the visual data, collectively forming the input for our predictive model.
 To meet real-time constraints, we restrict model inputs to channels whose acquisition and preprocessing latency on our system is less than $1$\,ms, so data delivery does not become the bottleneck.
 For network inputs, we apply per-channel min--max normalization to $[0,1]$.
 In particular, $n_e$ and $T_e$ are mapped from the observed ranges $[-3,15]$ and $[-1,13]$ (dataset units) to $[0,1]$.
+The small negative tail of $n_e$ and $T_e$ comes from baseline-subtraction noise of the upstream Thomson-derived density and temperature signals (typical RMS noise $\sim\!5\%$ for $n_e$ and $\sim\!10\%$ for $T_e$), not from any real negative density or temperature; we keep these mildly negative values in the input range so that the min--max mapping stays continuous across zero.
 Thresholds used by the physics gate are mapped by the same affine transform so that inputs and thresholds remain in the same space.